Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 - Adjust spacing between different vehicles on the same train.
 - Adjust properties like mass, number of seats, (powered) acceleration of each vehicle.

-This project is based on [wisnia74's Typescript modding template](https://github.com/wisnia74/openrct2-typescript-mod-template) and uses [Nodemon](https://nodemon.io/), [ESLint](https://eslint.org/) and [TypeScript](https://www.typescriptlang.org/) from this template.

 ## Installation

 1. Download the latest release from the [Releases page](https://github.com/Basssiiie/OpenRCT2-RideVehicleEditor/releases).